blindfold-chess/blindfold-chess/README.md

     * The app will confirm your choice by finishing the move sentence with - for example - "promoted to Queen".
 The full sentence that you've heard, might then be: "White pawn from f7 takes g8 - choose a promotion piece - promoted to Queen".

-### Game State Announcements

-The app provides audio cues for:

-* **"Check"**: When a king is under attack.

-* **"Checkmate"**: When a king is in check and has no legal moves.

-* **"Stalemate"**: When a player has no legal moves, but their king is not in check (a draw).

-* **"Draw"**: For other draw conditions (e.g. insufficient material, 50-move rule, 3-fold repetition).

-* **"Board [Number]"**: Announced when switching between boards in simultaneous play.

-### Game Controls

-During a game, tapping the white square in the center will open a menu with the following options:

-* **"Cancel Selection":** If you've started selecting a square but want to reset, tap this button.
-It will clear your current partial selection.

-* **"Undo Last Move":** Tap this to undo the last full move (your move and the AI's response).
-In multi-board mode, it will undo the current board's last (AI) move and then switch to the previous board to undo your last move.

-* **"Main Menu":** Returns you to the main menu.
-Here you can review the 960 starting position and then click "Resume Game".

-* **"Resume Game":** Returns you to your current game.

 ## 🧠 Tips for Blindfold Play